 - Financed initiatives that have or will create over 1,000 living wage-paying jobs in Chicago.

 - Invested in diverse communities throughout Chicagoland including Albany Park, Austin, Bronzeville, Rogers Park, Uptown, Old Town, Near West, Humboldt Park, North Lawndale, East Garfield Park, West Humboldt Park, Austin, Pilsen, Little Village, Bronzeville, Woodlawn, Englewood, Pullman, and Robbins.Click here for a complete description of CVP funded projects.

-- Warren Apartments – CVP approved a loan to Heartland Housing (the housing arm of Heartland Alliance) to enable its development of Warren Apartments, a 75 unit mixed-income development.
-Warren Apartments will complement the 89 units of supportive housing at Heartland’s award-winning neighboring Harvest Commons apartments (renovated in 2013), and address the great need for affordable workforce housing in the rapidly gentrifying Near West Side and West Loop neighborhoods.
+- Warren Apartments – CVP provided a loan to Heartland Housing (the housing arm of Heartland Alliance) to enable its development of Warren Apartments, a 75 unit mixed-income development.
+Warren Apartments will complement the 89 units of supportive housing at Heartland’s award-winning neighboring Harvest Commons apartments (renovated in 2013), and address the need for affordable workforce housing in the rapidly gentrifying Near West Side and West Loop neighborhoods.